A Modular Design Approach to Support Sustainable Design

 This paper presents a redesign method supporting sustainable design of products.
 The method correlates product modularity with various life cycle directions at the conceptual stage of design.
 In the case of product redesign, the modular design approach allows designers to focus on increasing the sustainability of a product in terms of recyclability, disassembly and reduction of resource usage at the conceptual stage.
 By stepping back to the conceptual design phase and analyzing the product free from its current embodiment solutions, the scope of redesign and the potential product improvement increases.
 At this stage of design, the comprehension of the relationship between the various life cycle aspects of the product and the product design is essential.
 The elimination preference index (EPI) metric, calculated by pair-wise comparison of various factors governing the product design, quantifies the effect of redesign alternatives on product sustainability.
 The method is applied to the redesign of twelve small-scale consumer products, of which one example is presented here.
 In all cases, the redesigned products exhibited enhancement in modularity and part count reduction.

-C. R. Bryant et al., "A Modular Design Approach to Support Sustainable Design," ASME 2004 Design Engineering Technical Conferences and Computers and Information in Engineering Conference, American Society of Mechanical Engineers (ASME), Jan 2004.
+C. R. Bryant et al., "A Modular Design Approach to Support Sustainable Design," Proceedings of the 8th Design Engineering Technical Conferences and Computers and Information in Engineering Conference (2004, Salt Lake City, UT), American Society of Mechanical Engineers (ASME), Oct 2004.

 Mechanical and Aerospace Engineering